zebrunner/carina/docs/automation/api.md

 ### Deserialization of JSON
 Sometimes you may need to transform your JSON response to POJO.
 It may be useful if you need to validate your response using the data from the database as the expected data.
 For this purpose, it's better to use Jackson libraries that are already included in Carina framework.
 For this you need to prepare the domain class based on your JSON structure.
-Some online resources provide such opportunities.
-For instance, https://timboudreau.com/blog/json/read
+Some online resources provide such opportunities, like https://timboudreau.com/blog/json/read.
-For example, we need to deserialize an array of Clients from JSON.
+Let's say we need to deserialize an array of Clients from JSON.
 An example of the required domain object will be:
 ```
 import org.codehaus.jackson.annotate.JsonCreator;
 import org.codehaus.jackson.annotate.JsonProperty;